evanwill/openrefine-b/content/3-demo.md

     - Row count -- this is an essential piece of information!
 Use the row count as a **coherence check**--always ensure you have the expected number of rows after creating the project and running operations.
 Keep this number in mind as you work through the project.
     - "Show as: rows records" -- [rows vs records](https://openrefine.org/docs/manual/exploring/#rows-vs-records) is an important concept that can cause confusion.
 If you don't want Refine to parse the record groupings, ensure the first column of your data has NO blank values!
     - "Show: 5 10 25 50 100 500 1000 rows" -- the limited preview and pagination allows the Refine interface to remain quick and responsive, as well as minimizing distraction.
+    - "first" "previous" "next" "last" -- pagination buttons allow you to step through the rows of your data.
+Jumping to "last" is often a good **coherence check** when importing your data since scrambled parsing tends to result in messed up rows at the end.
     - Column menus -- each column has a menu accessed by clicking the down arrow next to the name.
 This is where most Refine operations are accessed.
 The "All" column is added by Refine to provide some special functions.

 ----------